 If a credit union has a preexisting office within close proximity to the underserved area, then it will not be required to maintain an office or facility within the underserved area.
 Close proximity will be determined on a case-by-case basis, but the office must be readily accessible to the residents and the distance from the underserved area will not be an impediment to a majority of the residents to transact credit union business.

 The federal credit union adding the underserved community must document that the community meets the definition for serving underserved areas in the Federal Credit Union Act.
 The charter type of a federal credit union adding such a community will not change.
-Therefore, the credit union will not be able to receive the benefits afforded to low-income designated credit unions, such as expanded use of nonmember deposits and access to the Community Development Revolving Loan Program for Credit Unions.
+Therefore, the credit union will not be able to receive the benefits afforded to low-income designated credit unions, such as expanded use of nonmember deposits and access to the Community Development Revolving Loan Program for Credit Unions, based solely on adding an underserved area to its field of membership.

 A federal credit union that desires to include an underserved community in its field of membership must first develop a business plan specifying how it will serve the community.
 The business plan, at a minimum, must identify the credit and depository needs of the community and detail how the credit union plans to serve those needs.
 The credit union will be expected to regularly review the business plan to determine if the community is being adequately served.
 The regional director may require periodic service status reports from a credit union about the underserved area to ensure that the needs of the community are being met as well as requiring such reports before NCUA allows a federal credit union to add an additional underserved area.